 The School of Graduate Studies also has a rule on incompletes: you may not register if you have more than one incomplete that is not a PIN.
 In such situations, a student may request that an IN be converted to a PIN earlier; to do so, the student should contact the Graduate Secretary for the appropriate forms.

 Students can be separated from the program if they receive more than one F, or more than four grades below B.

 The Graduate Program in Computer Science permits up to 6 credits from other equivalent M.S. program to be transferred toward a M.S. degree.
-(The Graduate School is more lenient, permitting up to 12 transfer credits.)
+(The School of Graduate Studies is more lenient, permitting up to 12 transfer credits.)
 The transferred courses have to be equivalent to some courses in the Rutgers Computer Science M.S. program.
 Note that transfer courses will not be accepted toward satisfying the breadth requirement of two course each in Category A and B.

 The transfer credit limit does not apply to BS/MS programs, as long as the courses are all graduate and there is no double-dipping, there should be no problem.
 A letter from the undergraduate Dean stating that none of the graduate courses taken by the student were counted towards their BS degree, must be handed in.

 Computer Science comprises an increasingly broad set of topics, with deep connections to many areas of Science, Engineering, Social Science, etc. The Masters program gives students an overall perspective of the field, its structure, its problems, and its close relationship to other domains.
 Students are expected to study at least one topic in some depth, and to report on it in a coherent essay.

 Learning Goal 1 for Students: Attain marked ability, scholarship and professional competence in a broad field of learning